 The mission of the Institutional Review Board (IRB) at Caldwell University is to determine if human research participants are being treated in an ethical manner including the use of safeguards to protect the confidentiality and anonymity of research participants.
 The IRB reviews all research projects where human participation is involved.
-Individuals conducting research at Caldwell University are encouraged to go to the Caldwell University IRB page at www.caldwell.edu/IRB.
-For questions please email irb@caldwell.edu.
+Individuals conducting research at Caldwell University are encouraged to contact the IRB by emailing irb@caldwell.edu with any questions.